roerohan/vscode-MongoSnippets-NodeJS/README.md

    * const mongoose = require('mongoose');
    * import mongoose from 'mongoose';

-- The model must be created as follows:
+- The model must be created in the models folder as follows:
-   * var variablename = mongoose.model('modelName', modelSchema)
+   * var modelName = mongoose.model('modelName', modelSchema)

 - Mongo Snippets: See Existing Models command shows models only in the `root directory` of the workspace.

+- For field name suggestions, each model should be exported in a seperate file, and the file should not have errors.

 ## Release Notes

 These are the release notes for mongo-snippets-for-node-js.

+### v1.0.15

+* Features:
+   - Identification of field names of existing models.
+   - Field name suggestions for models, after occurence of `modelname.` and within `{...}`.
+   - Code optimization.
+* Bug fixes: Modelname suggestions work again.

 ### v1.0.14